 3) Joe Louis Tributes

 However, we also saw this slightly more realistic tribute to Mr. Lewis.
-Bob said this statue was built because some people complained it wasn’t clear enough that the fist represented Joe Louis.
+Apparently this statue was built because some people complained it wasn’t clear enough that the fist represented Joe Louis.
 My goodness Detroit!
 You really are the most literal city in the United States.

 4) Guardian Building